 4. 100% grass-fed dairy means exactly what it says: milk from cows that eat grass and only grass.

 No corn, no soy, and no other grains, ever.
-The cows may receive nutritional supplements if needed, like molasses and minerals, but it’s a very small amount—similar to a human taking a daily vitamin.
-Organic Valley Grassmilk® products are made by 100% grass-fed cows, and they are also Certified Grass-Fed Organic so you can be extra-confident that what you see is what you get!
+The cows may receive nutritional supplements if needed, like molasses and minerals, but it’s a very small amount — similar to a human taking a daily vitamin.
+Organic Valley Grassmilk® products are made by 100% grass-fed cows.

-Peer-reviewed studies have shown that more grass in a cow’s diet translates to measurably higher levels of beneficial CLA and omega-3 fatty acids, plus an optimal ratio of omega-3 to omega-6.
+Peer-reviewed studies have shown that a higher proportion of grass in a cow’s diet translates to measurably higher levels of beneficial CLA and omega-3 fatty acids, and an optimal ratio of omega-3 to omega-6.
 Learn more.

 - 62% higher omega-3 than non-organic milk

 - 18% higher conjugated linoleic acid (CLA) than non-organic milk